cfengine/documentation/reference/promise-types/files.markdown

 attribute.
 You can use `mergedata`, `readjson`, and `parsejson` to generate `data` variables.

+If you don't specify a `template_data` container with Mustache templates, the output of the function `datastate` is used instead, so you can then use `classes.x` as a boolean trigger based on class `x` and `vars.bundlename.y` to get the value of variable `y` in bundle `bundlename`.

 The full specification for Mustache templates is at http://mustache.github.io/

 **Example:**